materia-dex/materiadex-com/src/pages/docs/materia/05-javascript-SDK/02-fetching-data.md

 ### Fetched by the SDK

-If we don't want to look up the value ourselves, we can ask the SDK to look them up for us with <Link to='/docs/materia/SDK/fetcher#fetchpairdata'>Fetcher.fetchPairData</Link>:
+If we don't want to look up the values ourselves, we can ask the SDK to look them up for us with <Link to='/docs/materia/SDK/fetcher#fetchpairdata'>Fetcher.fetchPairData</Link>:

 ```typescript
 import { ChainId, Token, IETH, Fetcher } from '@materia/sdk'